CBT for Psychosis

 The course will take 5 hours to complete.

-5 hours of continuing education credits are available for social workers, psychologists, and nurses in the US, and also for licensed professional counselors and marriage and family therapists is some states in the US.
-(See the “What am I going to get from taking this course" section for more details on those.)
+5 hours of continuing education credit is available for psychologists and nurses in the US, and also for licensed professional counselors and marriage and family therapists in many states in the US.
+(See the “What am I going to get from taking this course" section for more details on those.
+Social workers may be able to use the APA credits even though social work specific credits are not offered: check with the board in your state.)

 This lecture provides an overview of CBT for Psychosis, and of this class.